-Traumatic incidents that happen while you’re working are rare but they can occur.
-Here Kate Nowlan, chief executive of CiC Employee Assistance, outlines how you can make the best of preparing for the worst.
+Traumatic incidents that occur while you are working are uncommon, but they do occur.
+Kate Nowlan, CEO of CiC Employee Assistance, explains how to make the most of preparing for the worst.

-Let’s be clear, without dwelling on the ‘what ifs’ too much, what we mean by a traumatic incident.
-It might be a serious accident on your site or a sudden death in the workplace.
-An employee might witness a serious accident on their journey to work or, worse still, could be involved in such an incident.
+Let’s be clear about what we mean by a traumatic incident without getting too caught up in the “what ifs.”
+It could be a serious accident on your job site or a sudden death on the job.
+On their way to work, an employee may witness a serious accident or, worse, be involved in one.

-Or what about an employee who has been diagnosed with a terminal or long term illness; how will you support them and your other employees?
+How will you support an employee who has been diagnosed with a terminal or long-term illness, as well as your other employees?

-Then there are incidents, such as a serious fire or even a terrorist attack, that have a massive reach in terms of impact and the number of people involved and affected by them.
-And although theses type of incidents are rare, recent history tells us that they can and do happen.
+Then there are incidents, such as a major fire or even a terrorist attack, that have a massive impact in terms of the number of people involved and affected.
+Although such incidents are uncommon, recent history shows that they can and do occur.

-So what can you do to prepare for such unknown eventualities?
+So, what can you do to prepare for such unforeseeable events?

-We have a duty of care to employees to protect them, and also to ourselves to make sure we’re physically and mentally healthy to run our businesses.
-This includes equipping ourselves with the practical skills and knowledge that will help to protect us in the face of unexpected trauma and ensure that all those involved get timely and appropriate support for whatever issues they may be facing.
+We owe it to our employees to protect them, as well as to ourselves, to ensure that we are physically and mentally fit to run our businesses.
+This includes arming ourselves with the practical skills and knowledge that will protect us in the face of unexpected trauma and ensure that all those involved receive timely and appropriate support for whatever issues they may be experiencing.

-But it is part of your responsibility as an employer.
-You also owe it to yourself and your loved ones.
+However, as an employer, it is part of your responsibilities.
+You owe it to yourself and your loved ones as well.

-This is why it’s important for any manager or business owner to consider what they might do in a given situation.
-So it is a task that needs some time and serious consideration.
-Just in case.
+This is why any manager or business owner should think about what they would do in a given situation.
+As a result, it is a task that requires some thought and consideration.
+In case anything goes wrong.

-Here are my top tips on how to prepare for traumatic incidents in the workplace:
+Here are my top tips for preparing for traumatic workplace incidents:

-1.Put a crisis management plan in place to help protect you if the worst does happen.
+1.Make a crisis management plan to help protect you if the worst happens.

-This will include a summary of potential incidents and situations that could impact on your business and the key actions you would take if they did.
-Could an accident happen on the site you’re working on now?
-Have you got a qualified first aider on this job?
-Just taking a few moments out to think about the ‘what ifs’ will increase your awareness and appreciation of how you can keep things on track.
+This will include a summary of potential incidents and situations that could have an impact on your business, as well as the key actions you would take if they occurred.
+Could an accident occur on the site you’re currently working on?
+Do you have a qualified first responder on this job?
+Taking a few moments to consider the “what ifs” will heighten your awareness and appreciation of how you can keep things on track.

-2.Identify experts to help you if you don’t think you can do it all yourself.
+2.Identify experts to assist you if you do not believe you can do it all on your own.

-There are specialists who can guide you through the possibilities and potentials of what might happen, but more importantly they can help train and prepare you.
-For example, a one-day course on dealing with unexpected trauma and crisis management could help to get things back on track following an incident and get things returning to business as usual, as quickly as possible.
+There are specialists who can walk you through the possibilities and potentials of what might happen, but they can also help train and prepare you.
+A one-day course on dealing with unexpected trauma and crisis management, for example, could help to get things back on track following an incident and get things back to business as usual as soon as possible.

-3.Think about the impact of trauma on an individual.
+3.Consider the effect of trauma on an individual.

-4.Make an appointment to revisit and review your plans.
+4.Schedule a meeting to revisit and revise your plans.

-Just as every business conducts a regular fire training drill to ensure employees react appropriately in the event of a fire, you should regularly look at how you and your business is prepared to respond to a critical incident and the associated trauma.
-What’s changed since you last looked at your plans?
+Just as every business conducts a regular fire drill to ensure employees react appropriately in the event of a fire, you should examine how you and your company are prepared to respond to a critical incident and the associated trauma on a regular basis.
+What has changed since you last reviewed your plans?

-Kate Nowlan is chief executive, CiC Employee Assistance (www.cic-eap.co.uk).
-She is a psychotherapist and trainer with a particular interest in supporting those who have been exposed to cumulative traumatic experiences in the course of their work.
+Kate Nowlan is the CEO of CiC Employee Assistance (www.cic-eap.co.uk).
+She is a psychotherapist and trainer with a special interest in assisting those who have been exposed to cumulative traumatic experiences at work.